Your Ad Here

 Sangria Blanca with Summertime Stone Fruits

 What a perfect cocktail for summertime entertaining.
-Stone fruits, peaches, plums and nectarines, are a great addition to this fruity white sangria.
-What we love about sangria is its beauty, taste and versatility.
-While there is a lot going on in sangria, the finer notes of the wine will get lost, so we’re using a reasonably priced wine.
-You’re probably familiar with the two buck chuck wine from Trader Joe’s called Charles Shaw.
+Stone fruits - peaches, plums and nectarines - are a great addition to this fruity, white sangria.
+What I love about sangria is its beauty, taste and versatility.
+While there is a lot going on in sangria, the finer notes of the wine will get lost so I’m using a reasonably priced wine.
+You might be familiar with the “two buck Chuck” from Trader Joe's called Charles Shaw.
 It costs about $2 a bottle.
-We’re using their Pinot Grigio but any white wine will work.
+I’m using their Pinot Grigio, but any white wine will work.
 There are no rules for making sangria as long as you add generous portions of fresh fruit.
 If you like a sweeter mixture, add some sugar.
 If you like more citrus, add lemon and lime slices or some orange juice.
-We’re using diet 7-up to make it bubbly but you can also use club soda.
-Just keep mixing and tasting until you’re happy with the results—and be sure to make twice as much as you think you’ll need!
+I’m adding diet 7-up to make it bubbly but you can also use club soda.
+Just keep mixing and tasting until you’re happy with the results and be sure to make twice as much as you think you’ll need!
+Each serving, 133 calories and 0 fat.

 Food Fact

-Drupe fruits, known to most of us as stone fruits, are any thin skinned fruit with a succulent, soft flesh and hard stone or seed in the middle.
-These include fruits like plums, cherries, peaches, nectarines and apricots.
+Drupe fruits, known to most of us as stone fruits, are any thin skinned fruits with a succulent, soft flesh and hard stone or seed in the middle.
+These include fruits such as, plums, cherries, peaches, nectarines and apricots.

 Health Benefits